-This tells you the percent of patients who were prescribed antianxiety medications.
-These drugs are generally given to residents experiencing depression and anxiety.
+This is the percentage of residents prescribed antianxiety drugs.
+These drugs are typically prescribed to residents experiencing anxiety and depression.

 Managing Depression Among Residents

-This metric measures the percentage of long-term care patients showing symptoms of depression.
-Many argue that this is a reasonable measure of resident quality of life.
+This is a measure of the percent of long-term residents demonstrating depressive symptoms.
+Some experts would argue that this is a measure of quality of care.

 Appropriate Vaccine Usage

 This is the percent of patients that were given the flu and pneumonia vaccines.
 High vaccination rates should be demanded by residents.